alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 <h2 id="thoughtful_html">Writing thoughtful HTML</h2>

-<h3 id="html_element_order">What order do elements go in your HTML?</h3>
+<h3 id="html_element_order">The order of elements</h3>

-My web pages follow a simple one column design: a header at the top, content in the middle, a footer at the bottom.
+My web pages have a simple one column design: a header at the top, content in the middle, a footer at the bottom.
-I mirror that order in my HTML, because it feels like the natural structure.
+I mirror that order in my HTML, because it feels a natural structure.

-I'd never thought about how to order the HTML elements in more complex layouts, when there isn't such a clear visual flow.
+I'd never thought about how to order the HTML elements in more complex layouts, when there isn't such a clear direction.
 For example, many websites have a sidebar that sits alongside the main content.
 Which comes first in the HTML?